ankit-tripathi8838/ScaleGrid-Assignment/README.md

 For deploy one single PostgreSQL cluster whose nodes are distributed across two separate Kubernetes clusters, with high availability (HA) — and using only Helm charts.

 ## **Architecture**

--Primary PostgreSQL cluster in Cluster one (active).
+- Primary PostgreSQL cluster in Cluster one (active).

--Read-only replica or standby cluster in Cluster two (passive).
+- Read-only replica or standby cluster in Cluster two (passive).

--Replication via WAL shipping or streaming replication.
+- Replication via WAL shipping or streaming replication.

--Manual or external failover (Route53, external DNS, app logic).
+- Manual or external failover (Route53, external DNS).

 # Deployment Plan (Using Helm Charts Only)